anynines/klutchio/docs/glossary.md

 An App Cluster is a Kubernetes cluster that is used by application developers to consume Klutch Resources.
 For example, an App Cluster may host an application that utilizes a PostgreSQL database provisioned by Klutch.
-App Clusters are never the environment where the actual data services are provisioned
+App Clusters are never the environment where the actual data services are provisioned.

 #### Klutch Control Plane Cluster

 Klutch Control Plane Cluster is a Kubernetes cluster that oversees the entire multi-cluster ecosystem.
 It manages bidirectional synchronization of resource specifications, status, and additional information with App Clusters, while maintaining a catalog of available resources.
 This cluster provides system-wide observability and management capabilities.
-It hosts Crossplane and its providers to manage and provision cloud-native resources across multiple automation backends.
+It hosts Crossplane® and its providers to manage and provision cloud-native resources across multiple automation backends.

 #### Proxy Claim